Forricide/still-feel-alive/Chapter 3.md

 The figure is someone from her dreams.
 A fragment of a memory, one that had been slipping away every moment she'd been awake.
 Yet, still just familiar enough that she can recognize the woman, someone who couldn't be here.

-She blurts it out, anyways.
+She finds the word, after a pause, and blurts it out anyways.

 "Mom?"

 A quirk of her eyebrow, it's so *her*.
 "I don't think so.
 And I'm going to need an explanation, or I'm calling the cops."

 "I- but- you look so much like her."
 A swallow.
 Silence, for a moment, and she can feel her heart beating.
+More memories come back, sluggish.
 "But you're, she's, dead."

 The woman's expression seems to waver between sympathy and amusement.
 "I feel rather alive, thank you very much.
 But I *am* running out of patience."

 Patience.
 Something she's almost forgotten about, taking life as she has recently.
 It's so easy to just let the world flow around you.

 "I'm, I'm..."
 She thinks.
-Somehow it's harder to dredge up than her memories of her mother.
+Somehow it's harder to dredge up this information, than her memories of her mother.
 "I'm Taylor.
 And I'm not sure why I'm here...
 I don't remember anything.
 Anything about how I got here, at least." *Bitter cold.
 Darkness, hiding something.
 Hunger*. *Always hungry.*

 It's quiet, as the woman seems to digest this information, and then: *pop*.
 They're both startled, until Taylor realizes the toast is ready.